Skip to content

 Sector-Specific KYB Considerations

-Regulated professions -- law firms, accounting firms, notaries -- face heightened KYB obligations under AML regulations.
+Regulated professions -- law firms, accounting firms, notaries -- face heightened KYB obligations under AML regulations in Canada.
 They must apply the same verification standards as financial institutions while reconciling these requirements with professional privilege and confidentiality obligations.

-Financial services firms operating across multiple EU jurisdictions must account for national variations in company law, registry access, and filing requirements.
-A KYB process designed for UK Companies House will not work without adaptation for the German Handelsregister or the French RNE.
+Financial services firms operating across multiple Canadian provinces must account for variations in provincial corporate law, registry access, and filing requirements.
+A KYB process designed for Corporations Canada will require adaptation for the Quebec Registraire des entreprises or the Ontario Business Registry.

 Automate KYB with CheckFile